webplatform/docs/tutorials/20thing_pageflip/index.md

 The <code>CANVAS_PADDING</code> is added around the canvas so that we can have the paper extend outside of the book when flipping.
 Note that some of the constants defined here are also set in CSS, so if you want to change the size of the book you will also need to update the values there.

 [[Image:pf03.jpg|Constants]]<br/>
-'''The constant values used throughout the code to track interaction and draw the page flip'''
+''The constant values used throughout the code to track interaction and draw the page flip''

 Next we need to define a flip object for each page.
 These will constantly be updated as we interact with the book to reflect the current status of the flip.